In my nine years of working in coffee, I answered this, or similar questions, a lot. So, let’s see if I can help you find your perfect brewing method.

 When helping a coffee drinker choose a brewing method, typical questions I ask include, “What type of coffee do you like to drink?”, “How much time are you willing to spend on making that final cup?”, “How often are you planning on using this brewer?” and “What is your budget?”.

-Before we jump into those questions, let’s take a closer look at coffee brewers.
+Let’s take a closer look at siphon coffee vs. pour-over…

 What is Siphon Coffee?